 New flu vaccines are released every year to try to keep up with changes to the new flu strains that are most prevalent that year.
-That’s why you need a new vaccination each year.
+That's why you need a new vaccination each year.
 The vaccine usually provides protection for the duration of the flu season for that year.
-It is recommended that people vaccinate before the start of the flu season, as soon as the vaccine becomes available, usually in March.
+It is recommended that people vaccinate before the start of the flu season, as soon as the vaccine becomes available, usually at the end of March.

 Truth #6: Pregnant women who get the flu vaccine protect themselves and their unborn babies